Fault Tolerant Zero Forcing: Graph Families

+Suppose there is a smaller fault tolerant zero forcing set $S$ of $G$.
+Denote the partite sets of $G$ by $A$ and $B$, then coloring the vertices of $S$ blue leaves at least one white vertex $v$ initially, assume without loss of generality $v\in A$.
+There is always a vertex $w \in S$ such there are two white vertices $v,p \in A$ after setting the vertices of $S\setminus \{w\}$ blue.
+Since $N_G(v)=N_G(p)$, neither $v$ now $p$ can be forced and $S\setminus \{w\}$ is a failed zero forcing set. \end{proof}

-\begin{theorem} Let $G=C_n$ for $n\geq 4$.
-Then $\Z_t(G) = 4$. \end{theorem} \begin{proof} The minimum (and minimal) zero forcing sets of $C_n$ consist of pairs of adjacent vertices, thus $\Z(C_n)=2$ for $n\geq 3$.
+\begin{proposition} If $G=C_n$ for $n\geq 4$, then $\Z_t(G) = 4$. \end{proposition} \begin{proof} The minimum (and minimal) zero forcing sets of $C_n$ consist of pairs of adjacent vertices, thus $\Z(C_n)=2$ for $n\geq 3$.
 By \Cref{lowbound}, we have that $\Z_t(C_n) \geq 3$.
 However, no set of three vertices guarantees that two adjacent vertices remain after one is removed.
 A path of length 4 in $C_n$ preserves this property, and this is only possible if $n\geq 4$. \end{proof}